The untold story of the tea tribes of Assam, who nurture and bring tea to the world, while struggling to make ends meet

 Although tea is unanimously celebrated and savoured across every street, nook and corner of India, there’s another side to this story that remains largely unexplored.
 The journey of tea from the estate hills to the kitchen table demands an audience.
 If our mothers have an established authority over the morning tea, the plantation workers have undisputed rights over the nurturing of the tea plant.

-buy Lyrica medication The tea tribes of Assam
+where can i buy provigil forum The tea tribes of Assam

 According to data from the Tea Board of India, 53 percent of the tea produced in the country comes from the tea estates of Assam, spread through the Jorhat, Dibrugarh, Tinsukia and Nagaon districts.
 In these plantations lives the tea tribe.
 Originally immigrant labourers brought to work on the tea plantations by British estate owners, their history is as old as the history of tea in India.
 However, their life stands in stark contrast with the story of tea itself.